 The Employer Nomination Scheme (ENS) results in a permanent visa for the sponsored employee.
-Whilst it has been a common way for 457 visa holders to qualify for permanent residence, it does have a higher skill level than the 457/TSS visa.
+While it has been a common way for 457/TSS visa holders to qualify for permanent residence, it does have a higher skill level than the 457/TSS visa.

 There are two stages to the ENS subclass 186 application:

-- Nomination: involves review of the business' operations as well as the position offered to the employee.
+- Nomination: involves review of the business operations as well as the position offered to the employee.
 Employers will also be required to contribute to the Skilling Australians Fund (SAF) levy, which is $3,000 or $5,000 depending on turnover.
 Immigration announced the expectation that Labour Market Testing will be undertaken for ENS nominations - read our blog here for more information.

 There are three possible application pathways for an ENS visa:

-- Temporary Residence Transition: In this case no skills assessment is required however, unless Grandfathering Provisions apply (see below), applicants need to be under 45 years of age at the time of lodgement, have worked with the nominating employer on a 457 or TSS visa for at least 3 years, nominate an occupation on the Medium and Long-term Strategic Skills List (MLTSSL) and meet Competent English
+- Temporary Residence Transition: In this case no skills assessment is required however, unless Grandfathering Provisions apply (see below), applicants need to be under 45 years of age at the time of lodgement, have worked with the nominating employer on a 457 and/or TSS visa for at least 3 years, and nominate an occupation on the Medium and Long-term Strategic Skills List (MLTSSL)